HOUSEHOLD ELECTRIFICATION & EFFICIENCY RESOURCES

 Local Utility Rebates

-Many local utility companies provide rebates to their customers who take steps to make their existing homes more energy efficient.
+Many local utility companies provide rebates to their customers who take steps to electrify and make their existing homes more energy efficient.

 Inflation Reduction Act Incentives